Australia Coast to Coast

 Meals: Breakfast, Lunch, Dinner

-Day 12 – Arrive in Sydney
+Day 10 – Arrive in Sydney

 This morning arrive in the Blue Mountains.
 Disembark the train and marvel at the expansive views and natural surroundings.
 See the majestic Three Sisters at Echo Point and the views at Jamison Valley before completing your journey into Sydney.

-Starting Accommodation: Four Seasons Hotel, Sydney
+Starting Accommodation: Shangri-La, Sydney

 Meals: Breakfast